Exact correlation functions in the cuprate pseudogap phase: combined effects of charge order and pairing

+We emphasize this is not an expansion in the bare vertices.
+Rather, the WTI is used to obtain the exact full vertex.
+The crucial step is that the self energy does not depend on the full Green's function.
+If it did, then the full vertex would appear on both sides of the equation, reducing the problem to a Bethe-Salpeter equation \cite{Schrieffersbook}.

-\end{widetext} where the quantity in curly brackets is the full vertex function $\Gamma^{\mu}(K+Q,K)$.
-The Amperean pairing response functions would have nine associated Feynman diagrams if one considered the charge density wave: one of one loop order (two Green's functions), four of two loop order (four Green's functions), and four of three loop order (six Green's functions).
-The nine Feynman diagrams contributing to the response functions are presented in the Supplement.
+Using the full vertex, the exact response function can then be determined via Eq. (\ref{eq:RF}).
+The Amperean pairing response functions have twenty one associated Feynman diagrams if one considered the charge density wave: one of one loop order (two Green's functions), four of two loop order (four Green's functions), and four of three loop order (six Green's functions), plus an additional twelve diagrams with an odd number of Green's functions.
+The twenty one Feynman diagrams contributing to the response functions are presented in the Supplemental Material.

-The bare vertices for the density component are given by $\gamma^{0}(K+Q,K)=\gamma^{0}_{i}(K+Q,K)=1$.
+The bare vertices for the density component are given by $\gamma^{0}(\widetilde{K},K)=\gamma^{0}_{i}(\widetilde{K},K)=1$.
 This then allows the exact density-density response function $P_{\rho\rho}(Q)$ to be computed for all $Q$.
 More complicated, for an arbitrary band-structure, are the bare vertices that enter into the current-current correlation function.
-However, in the limit $q\rightarrow0$ these can be determined from Eq. (\ref{eq:RF02}).
+However, in the limit $q\rightarrow0$ these can be determined from Eq.~(\ref{eq:RF02}).
 The same reasoning which is used to determine $P_{\rho\rho}(Q)$ for all $Q$ is applicable to the spin (density) response, as measured in neutron experiments.

 The full spin response function $P^{\mu\nu}_{S}(Q)$ is defined by